Konstruktionist/fish/README.md

 #### In alphabetical order

 * **apply_settings**
 Set up fish universal variables.
-At the moment all color related
+At the moment all color related.
+I'm using a customised SpaceGray theme.
+The standard colors fish comes with don't work very well with this theme.
+When I set up a Mac this function makes it easy to apply the colors that I found to be working best for me.
+It has taken an inordinate amount of time to get to these, so it's important to preserve them even if this function is never called again during the computers lifetime.
 * **bup**
 Three consecutive commands to keep homebrew up to date and lean.
 `brew update`, `brew upgrade` and finally `brew cleanup`.